-The U.S. Government sponsors a number of academic, professional, and cultural exchange programs which engage youth, students, educators, professionals, artists, athletes, and rising leaders in the Republic of Macedonia.
-The goals of these programs are to foster mutual understanding between the United States and the Republic of Macedonia.
+The U.S. Government sponsors a number of academic, professional, and cultural exchange programs which engage youth, students, educators, professionals, artists, athletes, and rising leaders in the Republic of North Macedonia.
+The goals of these programs are to foster mutual understanding between the United States and the Republic of North Macedonia.

 The U.S. Embassy in coordination with the Bureau of Educational and Cultural Affairs administers several exchange programs, while other programs are administered in cooperation with partner organizations.